twisted/tubes/docs/tube.rst

     For example, it works well for documentation :-).
     However, if you're designing your own network protocol, please consider using a length-prefixed framing mechanism, such as :api:`tubes.framing.netstringsToStrings <netstrings>`.

-Much like in the echo example, we need a flow function which sets up the flow of data from a fount to a drain.
+Much like in the echo example, we need a function which accepts a ``flow`` which sets up the flow of data from a fount to a drain on an individual connection.

 .. literalinclude:: listings/reversetube.py
    :pyobject: reverseFlow

-In this flow function, we have a new object, a *series of Tubes*, created by the :api:`tubes.tube.series <series>` function.
+In this function, we create a new type of object, a *series of Tubes*, created by the :api:`tubes.tube.series <series>` function.
 You can read the construction of the ``lineReverser`` series as a flow of data from left to right.
 The output from each tube in the series is passed as the input to the tube to its right.